 - Bachelor’s degree in a health care or science field (e.g., nursing, biology, chemistry)

-* applicant may be a registry candidate but will be required to pass the registry before entrance into the program.
+* Applicant may be a registry candidate at time of application but will be required to pass the registry before entrance into the program.

-The following college courses must be completed to be eligible for the Nuclear Medicine program:
+The following college courses must be completed to be eligible for admission:

 Chemistry with Lab